 J K made his own first appearance on radio at age 12 and first TV appearance at age 14.
-His Uncle & Grandpa performed together at churches throughout the South.
 That’s where J K made his first appearance singing in church at the ripe old age of 11.
-His first professional job was at age 14 when he began singing with The Pleasant Hill Quartet.
-A well- known gospel group at the time.
+His first professional job was at age 14 when he began singing with The Pleasant Hill Quartet, a well- known gospel group at the time.

 Of course in his teens he had to try his hand in high school dance bands like Fire n’ Ice and The Four Aces but by age 20 he had returned to his first love country music.
 At that time J. K. helped form a 7 piece country rock group called ‘The Southern Express’.

-He appeared to be taking the music business by storm as he was often the featured artist on Ernest Tubbs Midnight Jamboree and many popular Nashville nightclubs and was dubbed The Star of Tomorrow by Country Music News.
-He first cracked the country music charts in 1987 with a self-penned song, West Virginia You’re Still My Home on the Studio 7 label.
-Since then he had enjoyed a number of chart successes including being shown in the Top 40 in Europe for 41 straight weeks.
+First cracking the country music charts in 1987 with a self-penned song, West Virginia You’re Still My Home on the Studio 7 label he has since enjoyed a number of chart successes including being shown in the Top 40 in Europe for 41 straight weeks.

-He also has made many appearances on radio & TV including The Nashville Showcase, The Midnight Jamboree, Nashville On Stage, The Jerry Lewis Telethon & Stars of Tomorrow Show.
-JK Coltrain has toured worldwide and worked with some of the greatest names in country music including Jerry Reed, Loretta Lynn, The Bellamy Brothers, Conway Twitty, Buck Owens, George Jones, Tammy Wynette & Jerry Lee Lewis to name just a few.
+There have been many appearances on radio & TV including The Nashville Showcase, The Midnight Jamboree, Nashville On Stage, The Jerry Lewis Telethon & Stars of Tomorrow Show.
+JK has toured worldwide and worked with some of the greatest names in country music including Jerry Reed, Loretta Lynn, The Bellamy Brothers, Conway Twitty, Buck Owens, George Jones, Tammy Wynette & Jerry Lee Lewis to name just a few.